 Pros of a Drone Roof Inspection

-- Roof accessibility and safety.
-When inspecting a very high or steep pitch roof, a roofing contractor may be nervous about falling with every second spent on the roof.
-By using a drone, he/she can spend as much time as needed to inspect without ever feeling nervous about falling.
+- Roof accessibility and safety – When inspecting a very high or steep pitch roof, a roofing contractor may be nervous about falling.
+By using a drone, he/she can spend as much time as needed to inspect without feeling anxiety about potential injury.
 The inspector can also inspect otherwise inaccessible areas.

-- Type of roofing material.
-Certain roofing materials are more difficult to inspect than others.
-As an example, an asphalt shingle is much safer than wood shingles or tile roof – as these can be slick when wet, already cracked, or cause risk when walked on to create future damage.
+- Type of roofing material – Certain roofing materials are more difficult to inspect than others.
+For example, an asphalt shingle is much safer than wood shingles or tile roof – as these can be slick when wet, already cracked, or cause risk when walked on to create future damage.

 Cons of a Drone Roof Inspection

-- Flight time is limited per drone battery.
-Most batteries have a flight time of 40 minutes or less, which means that a drone pilot will need several batteries over the course of a business day if inspecting multiple properties, or even a single property that is large or complex.
+- Flight time is limited per drone battery – Most batteries have a flight time of 40 minutes or less, which means that a drone pilot will need several batteries over a business day if inspecting multiple properties or even a single large or complex property.

-- Weather.
-Drones are relatively lightweight and are limited by weather conditions.
-As an example, a drone cannot be flown in moderate to high winds due to flight stability.
+- Weather – Drones are relatively lightweight and are limited by weather conditions.
+For example, a drone cannot be flown in moderate to high winds due to flight stability.
 (And we’re not talking extreme high winds.).
 The gimbal will shake and provide unusable photos and videos.
 As such, scheduled inspections may need to be rescheduled due to wind, which can be difficult for the drone inspector and owner’s schedule.

 Drone Licensing and Insurance Requirements

-- Licensing requirements.
-The Federal Aviation Administration (FAA) requires that any person operating a drone outdoors for a commercial purpose must obtain a Remote Pilot Certificate (RPC), register their drone, and follow specific requirements when operating the drone.
+- Licensing requirements – The Federal Aviation Administration (FAA) requires that any person operating a drone outdoors for a commercial purpose must obtain a Remote Pilot Certificate (RPC), register their drone, and follow specific requirements when using the drone.

 - Register your drone

 - Fly your drone at or below 400 feet